SwissDataScienceCenter/renkulab-docker/README.md

   the images built from this repo.
 See "Naming Conventions" for how to choose which image to use

+If you would like to add the ability to launch RenkuLab interactive environments to your own pre-existing images, see the **Adding renku to your own images** section below.

 ## Naming Conventions

 Images exist in on https://hub.docker.com in `renku/renkulab-*` repos, where `*` represents the "flavor" (programming language or based image).
 Read the following naming conventions below to select the image that's right for you:

 `renku/renkulab-[image flavor]:[image flavor version]-renku[renku-python version]-[tag|hash]`